keskival/universal-embodiment/README.md

 Actions capture the dynamics caused by the agent when striving towards their intents.
 Actions are simple, and are only conditioned on the immediate agent and intents which define them.

+Actions aren't conserved over time, so we don't need to use delta mutation operations here.

 <table>
     <tr>